Explore this course:

 - 2 years part-time

-Lectures, tutorials and graduate study days.
+Lectures and tutorials.
+These are combined with departmental study days and extracurricular performance opportunities, all of which makes for a stimulating and supportive study environment.
 Projects may include students undertaking consultancy and promotions work with national partners.

 Assessment takes a variety of forms such as reports and essays.